 - 650-word graded essay (for students who completed at least three consecutive years at an institution where English is the language of instruction); OR

-- A score of 4 or 5 on the College Board Advanced Placement Program (AP) examination in English Language; OR
+- A score of 4 or 5 on the College Board Advanced Placement Program (AP) examination in the English Language; OR

-- 5 or higher on the IB (International Baccalaureate) Higher Level Language A examination in English; OR
+- A 5 or higher on the IB (International Baccalaureate) Higher Level Language A examination in English; OR

 - A Predicted IB score of 32 or better; OR

 - Completion of High School at an English speaking institution.

 Students from non-English speaking countries with no proof of English proficiency, or scores below the minimum requirement, will be conditionally accepted and must satisfy the English proficiency requirement before they start their degree program.